Kahala Mall: History

-Management

-Kahala Mall is managed by MMI Realty, Inc. The land under the mall is owned by Kamehameha Schools.

-Shops
+Tenants

-Kahala Mall is home to a number of nationally and internationally recognized businesses, including CVS/pharmacy (doing business as Longs Drugs), Whole Foods Market, Claire's, Apple Store, Macy's (formerly Liberty House), Ross Dress for Less, Starbucks, Jamba Juice, GameStop, Chili's and California Pizza Kitchen.
-The mall also houses a movie theatre, Consolidated Theatres Kahala 8.
+Kahala Mall is home to a number of notable businesses, including CVS Pharmacy (doing business as Longs Drugs), Whole Foods Market, Claire's, Apple Store, Macy's (formerly Liberty House), Ross Dress for Less, Starbucks, Jamba Juice, GameStop, Chili's and California Pizza Kitchen, and Sephora.
+The mall also houses a movie theatre, Consolidated Theatres.

 Clientele

 Local senior citizen residents frequent the mall during its early morning hours in order to partake in one of the many free exercise programs that are offered.
 Students of all ages are regularly found in the mall during and after business hours; they are free to socialize or use laptop computers at any one of the compound's numerous gathering areas.

 A notable client was actor Jack Lord of Hawaii Five-O fame, who would take walks in the mall during his later years.
 A bronzed bust of Lord sits outside the mall, near the California Pizza Kitchen entrance.